Bridging People, Sharing History

 “Femmes d’Umata”.
 Dumont d’Urville, 1835

 ABERIGUA is aimed at better understanding the case-specific details of colonial strategies implemented during the colonization of Guåhån and the Manislan Mariånas, and subsequent CHamorou native responses – including processes of cultural change and continuity.
-We are particularly interested in investigating how gender in constructed in situations of colonial interaction and domination.
 The project is inspired by feminist and anti-, post- and de-colonial critiques to Modern colonialism and the practice of archaeology itself.

 To the previous goal, ABERIGUA converges different sources of information like archival textual sources, archaeological material culture, historic illustrations, maps, photographs, and oral history.
 We love documents and material culture in equal parts.

 General view of excavations 2019 in San Dionisio